-- 8. The total Waste Water Treatment Facility effluent discharged in the NMMA was 786 AF for Calendar Year 2013 (see Section 3.1.10 Wastewater Discharge and Reuse). - 9.
-Contour maps prepared using Spring and Fall 2013 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
-This regional flow direction is interrupted locally however, by the expanded pumping depression in the central NMMA.
-The contour maps also show a landward gradient from the coast, an indication that groundwater flow is from the ocean area toward inland areas (see Section 6.1.3 Groundwater Contours and Pumping Depressions).
+- 9. The total Waste Water Treatment Facility effluent discharged in the NMMA was 746 AF for calendar year 2014 (see Section 3.1.10 Wastewater Discharge and Reuse). - 10.
+Contour maps prepared using Spring and Fall 2014 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
+This regional flow direction is locally reversed due to the pumping depression in the central NMMA.
+The contour maps also show a landward gradient from the coast, which is an indication that groundwater flow is from

-- 10. The acreage for land use classification of Urban is 10,460 acres; of Agriculture is 2,970 acres; and, of Native is 7,702 acres (see Section 3.1.8 Land Use). - 11.
+- the coastal area toward inland areas (see Section 6.1.3 Groundwater Contours and Pumping Depressions). - 11.
+The acreage for land use classification of Urban is 10,460 acres; of Agriculture is 2,970 acres; and, of Native is 7,717 acres (see Section 3.1.8 Land Use). - 12.
 There is no evidence of any water quality contamination, including seawater intrusion that would significantly restrict current use of groundwater to meet the current water demands.
 However, there are known local water quality impairments, particularly with respect to nitrate, including in portions of the shallow aquifer.
-In 2013, monitoring wells in areas of known contamination reflected water quality concentrations greater than the drinking water MCL for nitrate and other contaminants (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 12.
-There continues to be a lack of understanding of the contribution of Los Berros and Nipomo Creeks to the NMMA water supplies, though a new gauge on Los Berros Creek will be installed by the County of San Luis Obispo (see Section 3.1.5 Streamflow). - 13.
-There is a lack of understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined, despite plans to further develop the shallow unconfined aquifer (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 14.
+In 2014, monitoring wells in areas of known contamination reflected water quality concentrations greater than the drinking water MCL for nitrate and other contaminants.
+And, nitrate concentrations in groundwater exceeded the MCL in five purveyor wells (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 13.
+There continues to be a lack of understanding of the contribution of Los Berros and Nipomo Creeks to the NMMA water supplies, though a new gauge on Los Berros Creek was installed by the County of San Luis Obispo (see Section 3.1.5 Streamflow). - 14.
+There is a lack of understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined, despite plans to further develop the shallow unconfined aquifer as a source of water (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 15.
 There is a lack of understanding of the flow path of rainfall, applied water, and treated wastewater to specific aquifers underlying the NMMA (see Section 3.1.10 Wastewater Discharge and Reuse).